-The common sense view of people who cheat is that they are vain and selfish, and mostly out for themselves and their own needs.
-They don’t care how much suffering they cause others as long as they get what they want.
+The common-sense view of people who cheat is that they are vain and selfish and mostly out for themselves and their own needs.
+They do not care how much someone else suffers or how much they cause it as long as they get what they want.

 A narcissist lover works something like a flashlight battery.
 The light is beautiful, but it burns out fast.
 The average narcissist, according to a study from the University of Alabama, has relationships that turn sour after about four months.
 The thing is that they are so good at first impressions that they can quickly find another relationship to replace it.

-Dr. Peter Jonason of the University of South Alabama and certain other psychologists believe that narcissism may be a “sexual style” that evolved over time as a way of successfully insuring a variety of fertile sexual partners.
+Dr. Jonason of the University of South Alabama and certain other psychologists believe that narcissism may be a “sexual style” that evolved over time as a way of successfully ensuring a variety of fertile sexual partners.

 Dr. Robert Emmons was the first to write about the paradox of narcissism, which is that although a narcissist devalues other people, he desperately needs them to admire him.
 In other words, you can get over an affair with a narcissist and find a healthy romantic relationship, but like that flashlight battery, he will just keep going and going and going and going on to someone new.